What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 How much does it cost to climb the Seven Summits in 2026?

-The realistic mid-tier cost in 2026 is approximately $155,000 to $230,000 USD for all seven, depending on operator choices, flight costs, and whether you climb both Kosciuszko (Bass list) and Carstensz Pyramid (Messner list).
+The realistic mid-tier cost in 2026 is approximately $155,000 to $230,000 USD for all seven.
+The range depends on operator choices, flight costs, and whether you climb both Kosciuszko (Bass list) and Carstensz Pyramid (Messner list).
 Most modern Seven Summits chasers climb both.
 Budget-lean climbers committed to penny-pinching can complete the seven for around $130,000; climbers paying for premium experience throughout will spend $300,000+.
-These figures don’t include training, lost income, or repeat attempts on peaks where you fail the first time — building those into your master budget pushes the realistic total to $250,000+.
+These figures don’t include training, lost income, or repeat attempts on peaks where you fail the first time.
+Building those into your master budget pushes the realistic total to $250,000+.

 What is the cheapest Seven Summit?